kerry-davis/maori-fishing-calendar-react/blueprint.md

 **Behaviors**:
 1.  **Opening**: Accessed by clicking the trip log button in the **Daily Detail Modal**.
 2.  **Display**:
-    *   Lists all trips logged for the selected date.
+    *   Lists all trips logged for the selected date from Firebase.
     *   For each trip, it displays the water body, location, hours fished, companions, and notes.
     *   Each trip card has buttons to "Edit Trip" and "Delete Trip".
     *   Each trip card contains dedicated sections for associated **Weather Logs** and **Fish Catches**, with buttons to add new ones.
 3.  **Interaction**:
     *   Clicking "Log a New Trip" opens the **Trip Details Modal** in "add" mode.
     *   Clicking "Edit Trip" opens the **Trip Details Modal** in "edit" mode, pre-filled with that trip's data.
-    *   Clicking "Delete Trip" prompts for confirmation and then deletes the trip and all its associated weather and fish data from `IndexedDB`.
+    *   Clicking "Delete Trip" prompts for confirmation and then deletes the trip and all its associated weather and fish data from Firebase.
     *   Clicking "Add Weather" or "Add Fish" opens their respective modals.
+    *   **Offline Support**: Operations queue when offline and sync when connection returns.

 #### 3.3.2.
 Trip Details Modal (Add/Edit Trip)